RF Guru

 | 10 m | 28.4 MHz | ≈ 20 kΩ | 52 dB | 49 dB |

-| All measurements are conservative and verified with three ferrite types in series, 18 turns per core, using 75 Ω coax. | ||||
+| All measurements are conservative and verified with three ferrite types in series (18 turns per core) using 75 Ω coax. | ||||

 Construction Highlights

-- Triple-ferrite design (three mixes in series) for wideband response
+- Triple-ferrite cascade (three mixes in series)

-- 18 turns per section using thin 75 Ω or 50 Ω PTFE coax
+- 18 turns per core using thin PTFE coax (50 or 75 Ω)

-- Polycarbonate housing with precision-cut silicone gaskets for weatherproof sealing
+- Polycarbonate enclosure, silicone gaskets

-- Integrated decompression valve for pressure equalization
+- Decompression valve for pressure equalization

-- Connector options: PL-259, N-type (50 Ω) or F-connector (75 Ω)
+- Connectors: PL-259, N-type (50 Ω) or F-connector (75 Ω)

 Mini-FAQ